-- Poor housing markets are defined by having more houses for sale than buyers who want to purchase them.
+- Experts consider a housing market “poor” when there are more houses for sale than buyers who want to purchase them.

-- Housing markets can experience long-term declines or be negatively impacted by timely events (such as COVID-19).
+- Housing markets can experience long-term declines or sudden negative impacts from timely events (such as COVID-19).

-Before we dive into specific U.S. housing markets that are struggling right now, let’s consider what makes for a poor housing market in the first place.
-Typically, a poor housing market is one in which there are more houses for sale than buyers who want to purchase them, resulting in declining sale prices and property values.
+Before diving into specific U.S. housing markets, it’s critical to understand what makes for a poor housing market in the first place.
+Typically, a poor housing market has more houses for sale than buyers who want to purchase them, resulting in declining sale prices and property values.

-In worst case scenarios, this problem has long-term negative effects on a city or town.
+In worst-case scenarios, this problem has long-term adverse effects on a city or town.
 Lower home prices mean homeowners are less motivated to invest in home improvements.
 As home sales decline in an area, businesses often move elsewhere.
 Both of these issues accelerate the larger problem.
-Eventually, it can become a downward spiral that’s difficult to stop.
+Eventually it can become a downward spiral that’s difficult to stop.

-In other situations, timely external factors may impact housing markets in what are otherwise high-quality places to live.
+In other situations, timely external factors may impact housing markets in otherwise high-quality places to live.
 The COVID-19 pandemic is a perfect example of this.
-Some of the most popular cities in the country have experienced unexpected and unprecedented struggles related to their housing markets.
+Some of the most popular cities in the country experienced unexpected and unprecedented struggles related to their housing markets.

 Rust Belt Towns Continue Decline

-Rust belt regions have long been feeling the effects of a dwindling U.S. manufacturing economy, and 2022 has proven a year in which the tough times continue.
-Cities in states like Pennsylvania, West Virginia, Illinois, Michigan, and even our own Ohio (Mansfield, Toledo, and Cleveland) are finding themselves on industry worst-lists when it comes to housing market health.
+The Rust Belt region has long felt the effects of a dwindling U.S. manufacturing economy, and the tough times continue in 2023.
+Cities in Pennsylvania, West Virginia, Illinois, Indiana, Michigan, and even portions of Ohio (Mansfield, Toledo, and Cleveland) have made industry worst lists regarding housing market health.

-While the west coast cities from the previous section will eventually bounce back from their current housing market challenges, these rust belt cities are likely to struggle for the foreseeable future.
-SmartAsset recently ranked the bottom 15 metro areas for long term home value, and the list was made up entirely of rust belt cities.
+Unlike the West and East Coast, Rust Belt cities will likely struggle for the foreseeable future.
+SmartAsset recently ranked the bottom 15 metro areas for long-term home value, and the Rust Belt cities comprised the entire list.
 All showed high odds of value loss for buyers who purchase homes in those areas.

-What to Look For in Potential Housing Markets
+What Should You Look for in Potential Housing Markets?

-It’s important to do your research about housing markets where you’re shopping for a new home.
-While many markets are experiencing lingering uncertainty from the pandemic, you can look at other factors like long-term home value predictions, job market trends, and safety ratings to determine whether a given location, such as Sugarcreek Township, OH, is a good place to purchase.
+Researching housing markets is essential when house shopping.
+While many markets are still in flux from the pandemic, you can look at factors such as long-term home value predictions, foreclosure rates, and safety ratings to determine whether a given location, such as Sugarcreek Township, OH, is a good place to purchase.

-If you’re looking for a home in the Dayton area, Oberer Homes can help you find or build a home you’ll love.
-Oberer Homes communities are located close to Dayton metro in some of the area’s most sought-after suburban neighborhoods.
+If you want to settle in the Dayton area, Oberer Homes can help you find or build a home you’ll love.
+You’ll find Oberer Homes communities in some of Dayton’s most sought-after suburban neighborhoods.
 These beautiful planned communities offer a variety of amenities, making them perfect for retirees, couples looking to downsize, and young families.
 To learn more about these customizable homes, call 937-531-5505 or go online.